 Expected Results

 The study is expected to determine a more suitable model of EFL assessment.
-The research and teachers’ interviews are going to reveal the advantages and disadvantages of both content-based and level-based assessment approaches as applied to evaluation EFL students.
+The research and teachers’ interviews are going to reveal the advantages and disadvantages of both content-based and level-based assessment approaches as applied to the evaluation of EFL students.

 Work Plan